Zilvaro/digitalz-adenblog/README.md

 ![Digitalz Aden projects](assets/readme_files/projects-list.JPG)

-GitHub projects was used as my project management tool to track user stories.
+GitHub projects was used as project management tool to track user stories.
 Using a Kanban board helped to focus on specific tasks and track the project progress.

 **Second Phase**